Mobile application development

 Wrapping things up

-Developing an app for two platforms at the same time is the right path to choose, though it requires double efforts since the difference between android and ios app development is rather big.
+for two platforms at the same time is the right path to choose, though it requires double efforts since the difference between android and ios app development is rather big.

 If it happens to be problematic, you need to decide what app to build first.
 This approach may also be beneficial since you will have a chance to test your app, encourage users to share their feedback, and review the iteration planning.
 When done thoroughly, you can draft a precise plan of action for the app to be launched on the other platform and avoid taking wrong steps.